“I’ve tried speaking to my child in Chinese, but he always replies me in English.”

 This is a wonderful opportunity for children to learn Mandarin as the language comes alive through storytelling and acting.
 By listening to Chinese continually in an engaging manner for an extended period, children will emerge from the theatre feeling less dreadful about the language.

 5. Enrol in a Chinese Preschool or Chinese Enrichment Class for Toddlers

 For non-Chinese-speaking parents, it may be an uphill task to teach your children Mandarin if you are not confident in the language.
 To overcome this roadblock, there are Chinese enrichment classes for toddlers and Chinese preschools where trained teachers can fill the gap.

 While a Chinese enrichment class for toddlers helps to reinforce what your child may have learnt in school, Chinese preschools like MindChamps Chinese PreSchool provides an immersive Mandarin learning environment.

-In MindChamps Chinese PreSchool, the Chinese language is infused into the curriculum from nursery school to kindergarten level in Singapore.
-This builds a strong Mandarin foundation in children across all ages, preparing them for a bilingual education system when they enter primary one.
+In MindChamps Chinese PreSchool, the Chinese language is infused into the curriculum from the playgroup to kindergarten levels in Singapore.
+The curriculum begins with full immersion in the Chinese language in the earlier formative years, with the use of English gradually increased later.
+This builds a strong Mandarin foundation in children across all ages, preparing them for a bilingual education system when they enter Primary One.

-What’s unique about MindChamps Chinese PreSchool is their Chinese Culture Appreciation programme.
-Preschoolers will gain an insight into China’s rich history and culture through hands-on activities such as clay modelling, calligraphy, tea appreciation and Chinese painting.
+Another unique feature about MindChamps Chinese PreSchool is their Chinese Culture Appreciation programme.
+Preschoolers will gain an insight into rich Chinese history and culture through hands-on activities such as clay modelling, calligraphy, tea appreciation and Chinese painting.

 Raising a bilingual child from an early age can give them a head start to their future academic success in primary school.
 Provide your child with the right support to make Chinese learning enjoyable and fun.